Are Baby Loungers Safe for Sleep? - Baby Chick

 Cons

 Some parents may believe it is okay for an infant to sleep in a baby lounger.
 However, there is a risk of suffocation when sleeping in one.
 Since a lounger is not flat, the uneven spaces and sides may cause breathing difficulties.
-It’s important to ensure you watch your baby while they’re in their lounger.
-Also, you’ll want to make sure you only purchase safe products.
+It’s important to keep an eye on your baby while they’re in their lounger.
+Also, check for recalls and safety warnings before using any baby lounger.
 You can look for product recalls or warnings from the CPSC.

 Pros

-The pros of using a baby lounger include providing general convenience to parents as they try to multitask.
+The pros of using a baby lounger include providing general convenience for parents as they multitask.
 Baby loungers are just that.
 They’re a great place for your child to lounge and relax as you tackle the day.
 You can freely exercise, wash the dishes, or catch up on laundry in your living room.
-They’re perfect for doing whatever you need to do while keeping your baby close by.
-Especially with a newborn that lacks neck support, a baby lounger will also help set your baby at a good angle to keep their eye on you.
+They can be helpful for short periods of supervised awake time while you stay nearby.
+Especially with a newborn, a baby lounger can give you a convenient place to set your baby down for supervised awake time while keeping them nearby.

 Baby loungers are versatile because you can set them up anywhere you go.
 Having a baby lounger is also exceptionally helpful when traveling to someone’s home or going out of town.
-It gives you a perfect little tool where you can safely allow your child to play, lay down, and lounge.
-At home, the portability allows you to have a safe space to allow your child to lie down wherever you are.
+It gives you a perfect little tool to allow your baby supervised awake time.
+At home, the portability gives you a safe space for your child to lie down wherever you are.
 You don’t even have to lug around a swing or a bouncer from room to room.

 Share